 Please call facilities in advance to confirm fees (if any) and procedures.
 The following items are banned from Wisconsin landfills and can be disposed of at the Marathon County Landfill for recycling.
 Click here for the Electronics Recycling Guide.

-The following items are collected as part of the Marathon County Clean Sweep program March-December and are free for drop-off for all residents in Marathon or Lincoln County.
+The following items are collected as part of the Marathon County Clean Sweep Program (see page 2) March-December and are free for drop-off for all residents in Marathon or Lincoln County.
 You must call and make an appointment to drop off hazardous items – call 715-446-3101 x 100.

 Dry Cleaning Fluids